-The Company has reported losses to date and at August 31, 2022 has an accumulated deficit of \$29,646,749 (2021 - \$24,194,845) and working capital, as defined by the excess (deficiency) of current assets over current liabilities, of \$600,889 (2021 - \$(220,049)).
+The Company has reported losses to date and at February 28, 2023 has an accumulated deficit of \$29,572,112 (2022 - \$28,829,376) and working capital, as defined by the excess of current assets over current liabilities of \$383,522 (2022 - working capital deficit \$715,859).
 The Company does not generate income or cash flows from operations.
 In addition to its working capital requirements, the Company must secure sufficient funding to maintain legal title to its exploration and evaluation assets and to fund its exploration and development activities and its general and administration costs.

 The Company's ability to continue as a going concern is dependent upon its ability to fund its working capital and exploration requirements, and eventually to generate positive cash flows, either from operations or sale of its properties.
-During the year ended November 30, 2021, the Company issued 7,428,644 common shares (2020 - 4,980,634), raising \$1,339,051 cash proceeds (2020 - \$738,065) through two private placements and exercise of warrants and options outstanding from the previous year.
-During the nine months ended August 31, 2022, the Company issued 3,750,000 common shares (2021 - 3,226,977), raising \$750,000 cash proceeds (2021 - \$766,051).
+During the year ended November 30, 2022, the Company issued 3,900,000 common shares (2021 - 7,428,644), raising \$736,638 cash proceeds (2021 - \$1,339,051) through a private placements and exercise of options.